-Shiroka Luka is a small village, inhabited only by 850 people, but it is an important historical site.
-It still preserves the traditional Rhodope architecture and culture.
+Shiroka Luka (also spelled Shiroka Laka) is a small village, inhabited by less than a thousand people, but it is a popular historical site among travellers, interested in cultural tourism.
+Nowadays, the village still preserves the traditional for the Rhodopes Mountain architecture and culture.

-The village is located at 1060 meters elevation in the valley of the Shirokolashka River.
-Shiroka Luka is situated at the foot of the Rhodope Mountain and Chernatitza, 24 kilometers away from Smolyan, 22 kilometers from Devin and only 11 kilometers from the popular ski resort of Pamporovo.
+It is situated at 1060 meters elevation in the valley of the Shirokolashka River, at the foot of the Chernatitza, only 10-20 kilometers away from other popular tourist destinations in Rhodopes such as Smolyan, Devin and the famous ski resort of Pamporovo.

 While staying in the village you will go back to the Renaissance period of Bulgaria with the typical houses, small paved streets and arched bridges.
 You will also get to know the Rhodopean traditions in the songs, speech and typical dishes of the area.

 The village was founded during the 17th century - a time when the population was forced to convert to Mohammedanism while under the Ottoman control.